 If you’re unfamiliar with the term complex apps, you’re likely wondering what makes an app complex?
 Is it intricate functionality, heavy graphics, large file sizes, or something else entirely?
 When the term complex app is used, it is referring to an application that supports broad, unstructured goals or nonlinear workflows.

 These apps are typically used by users with a high degree of training or knowledge in a very specialized field.
 Complex apps come in many different shapes and sizes.
-They could be enterprise software, rich Internet applications, or even domain-specific software.
+They could be enterprise software, rich Internet applications, or even domain-specific software like cell tracking apps.
 These apps generally handle large data sets and are critical tools used to complete high-end tasks or missions.

 Complex apps are used in a variety of different industries, and the functionality of these apps can vary wildly based on the users they support.
 A number of different professionals use complex apps to do their jobs, from financial analysts and research scientists to military personnel.